 this short film explores lgbtq bias in the skateboarding community

-We sat down with the film’s creator, NYC artist and photographer Tom Kneller, to talk about the experience of being an openly gay skater.
+We sat down with the creator of 'Blue Like You,' NYC artist and photographer Tom Kneller, to talk about the experience of being an openly gay skater.

 Still via Blue Like You.

 For a supposedly inclusive counter-culture, the discourse around being gay in the skate world is surprisingly lacking.
 That’s something that Tom Kneller wants to change.
 In his new film Blue Like You, the NYC photographer and artist takes a closer look at the skate community with openly gay skateboarder, Stephen Ostrowski, in an attempt to improve visibility for future generations of young LGBTQ skaters.

 The film contests LGBTQ bias in the skate world, which is traditionally deemed a testosterone-fueled, hetero-dominated space.
 “Skating is a path a lot of people choose at one point or another in their life” Tom tells i-D. “My experience with this world happened when I was younger and coincided with the time I started to discover my sexual identity.
 I saw first hand the difficulty in being accepted as someone who is gay within the skate community.”

 Two years ago, in a video posted on VICE Sports, professional skateboarder Brian Anderson chose to come out as gay -- something that reignited Tom’s interest in the issue of LGBTQ acceptance in skateboarding once again.
 “My name is Brian Anderson, I’m a professional skateboarder, and we are here to talk about the fact that I am gay”, Brian says candidly in the video.
 He later explained in another interview: “Life’s too short to hold this stuff in.”
 With his decision to come out, Brian Anderson became one of the most high profile athletes to come out in recent years, and the impact of that on the wider skateboarding world cannot be underestimated.